Y.R.F.: Science

 - We're studying not only NEAs that might

 be dead comets but NEAs in general.
-For example, what
+This includes

-However I collaborate with others here at UCF
+I do collaborate with others here at UCF

 and with many folks around the U.S. and Europe.